Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/actions/magic/spells/Orge-Metamorphosis-Spell.rst

 If the caster has a totem, then if the spell succeeds this caster will transform for a given duration into that totem.

+Available only in the Mage path, through incantation (for fast metamorphoses) or rune (for reliable metamorphoses) spellcasting.